KimikaTeorikoa/OptimRotEduc/README.md

 ## Ackownledgements

-The content is based and make use of PyNOF (based on the Donostia Natural Orbital Functional Software) and Psi4NumPy in a Jupyter Notebook enviroment.
+The content is based on and makes use of PyNOF (based on the Donostia Natural Orbital Functional Software) and Psi4NumPy (based on Psi4) in a Jupyter Notebook workspace.